Meet the Board of Directors

 Our goal is to offer our patients access to a similar range of specialists that is available to those with insurance.
 We see an average of 95 patients per month.
-Patients who qualify for care at BSP are referred by a primary care provider, are uninsured, and have an annual income below 250% of federal poverty guideline.
+Patients who qualify for care at BSP are referred by a primary care provider, are uninsured, and unable to gain health insurance.

 Who We Are

 Volunteers provide an average of 95 patient care visits per month.

 Physicians have diagnosed life-threatening illnesses, including various cancers, cardiac events, and renal failure.